Town of Smithville - Chenango County, NY

 The Town of Smithville has maintenance responsibility for the rural/abandoned cemeteries: Cowles, Knickerbocker, Loomis, Miller, Perkins, Towslee-Pond, Waldron and Wilcox.
 For information/maintenance questions, contact the Town Clerk/Historian Alison Owens, 607.656.7969 opt.
 1.

-Any overage in donations collected will be applied toward resetting the gravestone of 3 yr old Melvin Tyler, (son of Harry & Eunice Tyler) in the Knickerbocker Cemetery.
+Any overage in donations collected will be applied toward resetting the gravestone of 3 yr old Melvin Tyler, (son of Harry and Eunice Tyler) in the Knickerbocker Cemetery.
 Melvin's stone was missing for over 50 years and was discovered last fall for sale on Facebook Marketplace.
 Through diligent efforts on the part of many people it was recovered from the Putnam County, NY area.
 A special ceremony to dedicate his recovered stone will be held later in the summer.